 The backup system will search for a suitable full backup.
 If the full backup can’t be found, the CFA will search for a job with the following attributes:

 the same client name

 the same file set definition

 NoteAny change to the client’s file set definition, such as adding or deleting a file in the section for included files or excluded files or directories, constitutes a different file set definition.

 for a differential backup job, the earlier backup job was a full backup

 for an incremental backup job, the earlier backup job was a full, differential, or incremental backup

-the earlier backup job terminated normally (that is, it did not fail and was not canceled)
+the earlier backup job terminated normally (that’s, it didn’t fail and wasn’t canceled)

-If the aforesaid conditions are not met, the differential or incremental backup job will be promoted to a full backup job.
+If the aforesaid conditions aren’t met, the differential or incremental backup job will be promoted to a full backup job.

 For a differential or incremental backup, the backed up files that are determined by comparing the start time of the previous backup job and the time when each file was last modified; files modified after the backup start time will be backed up.
 The time on the client should be synchronized as closely as possible to the time on the CFA to be sure that all modified files are backed up.